Ukraine Engagement

 Literature forums Meridian

-Author readings and discussion events in times of war and in areas near the front line respond to the urgent need of civil society for community, dialogue, and cultural understanding.
-The events take place in Odesa, Mykolaiv, Kherson und Zaporizhzhia.
+Author readings and discussion events held during wartime and in areas close to the front line address the urgent need within civil society for community, dialogue, and cultural understanding.
+These events take place in Odesa, Mykolaiv, Kharkiv, and Zaporizhzhia.

 More